Vikleoboy/Epub-book-Reader/README.md

-Sure, here is the README content that you can copy:
+Sure, here is the updated README content including the information about the Discord server:

 ---